 Considering a backyard gazebo or pergola?
-We bought and installed a Yardistry Gazebo from Costco three years ago.
-Read about our experience before you buy!
+We bought and installed a Costco Gazebo by Yardistry Structures five years ago.
+Read about our experience with our Yardistry gazebo before you buy!

-Just for the record, this is not an affiliate post and I am in no way being compensated for it:) Just our own experience to help you out if you’re considering getting one yourself.
+Just for the record, this is not an affiliate post and it isn’t sponsored by Costco or Yardistry Structures.
+Just our own experience to help you out if you’re considering getting one yourself.

 All this to say, building the support and patio for the gazebo was a lot more work than putting the actual gazebo together.